hrden04/Shop-Smart1.0.0/README.md

 # Amazon Graphics Card Project

-> Project description: This project is meant to be a module located on the Shp Smart website under the item description page.
+> Project description: This project is meant to be a module located on the Shop Smart website under the item description page.
 The module represented here is a customer reviews module as well as a reviews average breakdown module they will both suppport multiple features.

 ## Related Projects